Skip Ribbon Commands

 Chinese studies enrolment

-Students planning to enrol in Units 1 and 2 Chinese Second Language or Chinese Second Language Advanced and who are also considering further studies at Units 3 and 4 level are advised to discuss the eligibility requirements with their VCE coordinator before finalising their VCE program.
+Students planning to enrol in Units 1 and 2 Chinese Second Language, Chinese Second Language Advanced, or Chinese Language, Culture and Society and who are also considering further studies at Units 3 and 4 level are advised to discuss the eligibility requirements with their VCE coordinator before finalising their Unit 1 and 2 studies.

 Chinese studies enrolment requirements